We Can Be Heroes: Finding the Australian of the Year: Ja'mie King

 Ja'mie King lives in the North Shore of Sydney, New South Wales, but was born in South Africa.
 Ja'mie is a 16-year-old girl and has sponsored 85 Sudanese children for Global Vision (a fictional organisation parodying World Vision International), which gave her the National Record.
 Due to her work of raising money, Global Vision decided to make her the 'face' of their organisation.
 Ja'mie also does the 40 Hour Famine twice a week which she says not only helps raise money but "keeps [her] looking hot".

 Ja'mie is the 'popular' girl in Year 11 at Hilford Girls' Grammar School, a private school on Sydney's North Shore.
 She and her group of three friends are very superficial, caring only about their looks.
 Ja'mie's friends all support her claims to have been in the finals of "Dolly Covergirl of the Year".
 Ja'mie serves as a parody of the stereotypical wealthy and snobby North Shore private school girl.
 Ja'mie and her friends enjoy sleepovers and gossiping, as well as modelling and the arts.

 She is even featured in a school assembly to promote the work of Global Vision where she makes the school repeat after her in the Sudanese language what Sonali told her when they parted at the Detention centre where Sonali is staying.
 "Balumbo Shamanaka" when translated in English says 'You are very beautiful girl'.
 She scolds the school for misusing their money telling them that each dollar they do not donate equals one dead child, and that they should convert their school oval into a "mass grave" because of the money the school accumulated from food sales at the canteen.

 Two weeks before the Australian of the Year finals, Ja'mie is informed that a flood has hit 'her' village, killing all but two of her Sudanese children.
 She displays apparent displeasure and is shown to have a very short temper when she argues with the manager of Global Vision and then accuses her mother of not offering her support.

 In the episodes, we are shown one of the Sudanese children she sponsored named Sonali.
 Sonali apparently has illegally entered Australia and is held at the Villawood Immigration Detention Centre.
 In one episode, Sonali apparently writes a letter to Ja'mie telling her that she is in Australia and asking Ja'mie to visit her.
-Ja'mie is skeptical at first but soon realises that this visit will bring a lot of media attention, so she invites one of her friends along because she 'is good at taking photos'.
+Ja'mie is sceptical at first but soon realises that this visit will bring a lot of media attention, so she invites one of her friends along because she 'is good at taking photos'.
 Ja'mie even takes Sonali along to Canberra for the finals and lends Sonali her Year 10 Formal dress to wear for the occasion.

 Ja'mie appears in Chris Lilley's subsequent TV series Summer Heights High and Ja'mie: Private School Girl.